uclahs-cds/pipeline-call-sSV/README.md

     * The source code should never be modified when running our pipelines

 2. Create a config file for input, output, and parameters.
 An example for a config file can be found [here](config/template.config).
 See [Nextflow Config File Parameters](#Nextflow-Config-File-Parameters) for the detailed description of each variable in the config file.
-The config file can be generated using a python script (see below).

     * Do not directly modify the source `template.config`, but rather you should copy it from the pipeline release folder to your project-specific folder and modify it there